staabm/phpunit-github-action-matrix/README.md

 GitHub Action to parallelize a PHPUnit test suite over multiple GitHub Action jobs.

-In comparison to existing PHPUnit parallelization plugins, this action distributes the load over several jobs.
+In comparison to existing PHPUnit parallelization plugins, this action distributes the load over several jobs and therefore utilizes more CPUs.
 Other PHPUnit parallelization plugins are used to run tests in parallel on a single host, to saturate all available CPUs.

 ## Input Parameters